mayankjain-sudo/AWS-Cloud-Formation-Script-Automation/README.md

 # Requirement

-Python3 is install on your system and excel.
+Python3 and Excel is install on your system.

-Creating Cloud Formation Script by giving input from excel file
+# Steps to follow

+1.Give the path of your excel file in Python script.
+2.Run the python script.
+Note: Before running the script and making excel check the sample excel file.